chrislattman/blogging-project/docs/terminal-commands/README.md

 # To view the contents of a .zip file:
 zip -sf archive.zip

-# To compress files into a .zip:
+# To compress files into a .zip file:
 zip archive.zip [files] [directory/*]

+# To add files to an existing .zip file (-r is for directories):
+zip [-r] archive.zip [files] [directory/*]

+# To remove files from an existing .zip file (need quotes):
+zip -d archive.zip "file" "directory/*"

 # To extract a .zip file:
 unzip archive.zip

+# To extract a .zip file into another folder:
+unzip archive.zip -d other-folder

+# To extract certain files from a .zip file:
+unzip archive.zip [files] [directory/*]

 # To view the contents of a .tar[.gz|.bz2|.xz] file:
 tar -tf archive.tar[.gz|.bz2|.xz]